View our hours of operation, services, and policies during the COVID-19 pandemic at www.westsidehealth.org/coronavirus.

 How will I get the COVID-19 vaccine?

-If you are a Westside patient, we will reach out to you to schedule a vaccine appointment.
-If you are not a Westside patient and are 16 or older, you can get a vaccine from your primary care provider, employer, a pharmacy, or a vaccination clinic run by the State or its partners; visit the State’s website for more information.
+If you are a Westside patient, you can call (302-613-5494), request an appointment, or walk-in for a COVID-19 vaccine during vaccine clinic days (schedule above).
+If you are not a Westside patient and are 12 or older, you can walk in for a vaccine on our clinic days.
+You can also get a vaccine from your primary care provider, employer, a pharmacy, or a vaccination clinic run by the State or its partners; visit the State’s website for more information.

 I am a Westside patient.
 How do I schedule an appointment for the vaccine?